Update April 16, 2021

 You are encouraged to review the documents, attend the info sessions and direct your questions and comments to the City (Robyn.Jamieson@calgary.ca) , your City Councilor, and copy CHI at email@example.com.

-These documents are currently scheduled for the Council Committee Planning and Urban Development (PUD), with the North Hill Communities LAP for Feb.
+These documents are currently scheduled for PUD, along with the North Hill Communities LAP, on Feb.
 3. A recommendation from this meeting will be brought forward for a Council decision and a public hearing on March 22.
 Both the PUD date and Council date include opportunities for citizens to speak.

 Within the next few weeks, the Calgary Heritage Initiative and Calgarians for Heritage Districts will be launching Heritage Inspires YYC.
 This is an online, city-wide, volunteer-led campaign to encourage Calgarians to protect, repurpose and sustain our historic buildings, cultural heritage and neighbourhood character.